-This is our first release and we wanted it to make it public as early as we could, considering that we can release fixes through updates for RetroX using the standard auto-updating mechanism.
+We wanted it to make this version public as early as we could, considering that we can release fixes through updates for RetroX using the standard auto-updating mechanism.

 We are also considering the following changes for Frambu in the future: